makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP24.md

 #### How will donations that Dai Foundation receives from third parties be allocated?

-To the degree the Dai Foundation receives donations (e.g. in the form of crypto sent to the Dai Foundation wallet) they will be allocated to one or more of the following three categories:
+To the degree the Dai Foundation receives donations (e.g., in the form of crypto sent to the Dai Foundation wallet) they will be allocated to one or more of the following three categories:

 - Funding more charitable donations from Dai Foundation
 - Further building up of the reserves